alma-cdk/project/docs/MIGRATION-GUIDE-0-to-1.md

 ```

 > [!Important]
 > No other source code changes are required and no CloudFormation diff will be caused by this upgrade, **with the EXCEPTION of how you want to control the [tagging behavior changes](#tagging-behavior-changes)**.
+Additionally [minimum NodeJS version](#nodejs-version-requirements) is set to `18`.

 > [!Tip]
 > It's recommended to run `cdk diff` against your existing CDK stacks to verify the effects of the upgrade (instead of blindly deploying).